moravianlibrary/Rozcestnik-studovna/private/uvod.en.md

 # Introduction

-# Help - introduction
+# Help - Introduction

-Here you may find instructions on working with computers in the library and guidance to the Digital Library MZK.
-You may read the table of content on the right side of this page.
+Here you will find instructions for working with computers in the library and instructions for the Digital Library MZK.
+You can read the content in the menu on the right side.

 In case of ambiguity please write to vknihovne@mzk.cz.